facebook

 • Most lessons have extensions for students who are ready to go more deeply into the mathematics.

-How long are the lessons in curriculum?
+How long are the lessons in the curriculum?

 Do the curricula include assessments?